fairtracks/fairtracks_validator/README.md

       - `canonical`: The value must always have a correct scheme prefix, and the value to the right of the prefix must validate against the pattern registered on the namespace with the same scheme.

-* Type `term`: This type represents an ontology term, which must be valid in one or more ontologies publicly reachable.
-When this type is used, next attributes are used to change its behavior:
+* Format `term`: This format represents an ontology term, which must be valid in one or more ontologies publicly reachable.
+When this format is used, next attributes are used to change its behavior:

   + `ontology`: (REQUIRED).
 This attribute can be either a single URI formatted string or an array of them.
 Each URI must resolve to a valid ontology, in OWL format.
 These ontologies are downloaded and cached, so the validation is locally done.
 It complains when any of the declared ontologies is unreachable.